-At the end of the first quarter, teachers will administer interim assessments in reading, mathematics, and science to students in appropriate grade levels.
-In addition to FAIR, teacher-developed or publisher-developed assessments will be administered to students in grades K-2 and to students in grades 11-12 who have not passed the FCAT.
+At the end of the first quarter, teachers will administer interim assessments in reading and mathematics to students in appropriate grade levels.
+In addition to FAIR, teacher-developed or publisher-developed assessments will be administered to students in grades K-2 and to students in grades 11-12 who have not passed the FCAT 2.0.
 Results from these assessments will be used by teachers to modify instruction and/or intervention(s).